saintskeeper/morgana-agent-protocol/commands/morgana-validate.md

 ## Enhanced Purpose

-Validate and refine sprint plans created by QNEW, ensuring technical feasibility and creating detailed implementation guidance for QDIRECTOR.
+Validate and refine sprint plans created by MORGANA-PLAN, ensuring technical feasibility and creating detailed implementation guidance for Morgana Protocol.

 ## Workflow

 ### 1. Sprint Plan Analysis

-When given a sprint plan (from /qnew):
+When given a sprint plan (from /morgana-plan):

 - Load and parse task definitions
 - Validate dependencies are logical